sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/README.md

 > **Note:** All prerequisites must be completed before proceeding to the use case setup.
 The setup will fail without proper SSL certificates, IAM permissions, and identity provider configuration.

 ## Use case setup

+> **Configuration Guide**: For detailed information about all configuration files used in this project, see the [Configuration Documentation](docs/configuration.md).

 ```bash
 # Clone the repository